-Rigging is a critical part of shipyard and construction employment.
-Rigging is used to lift heavy materials to heights with cranes and other devices.
+Rigging safety is a critical part of shipyard and construction employment, used to lift heavy materials to heights with cranes and other devices.
 Riggers also act as signalman.
 Improper rigging of a load or a rigging failure can expose riggers and other workers nearby to a variety of potential hazards.

 Annually about 50 riggers are killed when loads have slipped from the rigging, or when the rigging has failed.
 To protect workers against accident, OSHA has a series of strict rigging requirements.
 These requirements call for you to maintain rigging equipment, properly train employees and more.